Colton21/NueXSecModules/README.md

 The module is a simple method to create a structured data products in an intiutive manner and links important information like the reconstructed and true quantities, such that the end user does not need to run any reco-true matching code prior to analysis.

+Be sure that you add NueXSecModules to your CMakeLists.txt before building with larsoft and then build with `mrb i`.

 The total package is currently composed of three modules: